Maharajas' Express: Dining and bar coaches

-The train has two dining cars—named Rang Mahal and Mayur Mahal—designed for full fine dining service, served by a state-of-the-art kitchen car.
+The train has two dining cars—named Rang Mahal and Mayur Mahal—designed for full fine dining service.
 Mayur Mahal (the Peacock restaurant) has a peacock feather theme in its décor.
 The Rajah Club is a dedicated bar carriage.
 The Safari lounge and bar have a multilingual library.

 Routes

-Maharajas Express operates Four Different Itineraries now every month from October to April, of which two are short-term Golden Triangle (Delhi, Jaipur, and Agra) tours and the other three are week-long pan-Indian voyages:
+Maharajas Express operates four different itineraries from October to April, of which two are short-term Golden Triangle (Delhi, Jaipur, and Agra) tours and the other three are week-long pan-India voyages:

+The train's curated journey includes participation in evening prayer rituals at the banks of river Ganga.